38

 Mono- and Diglycerides are derived from the partial hydrolysis of animal or vegetable fats.
 They are most effective at the interface between fat and air, so they're good at stabilizing the air bubbles and keeping them small.

-Since one acts at the fat-water interface and the other acts at the fat-air interface, these emulsifiers complement each other and used together they're probably the most effective available.
+Since one acts at the fat-water interface and the other acts at the fat-air interface, these emulsifiers complement each other, and used together they're probably the most effective available.

 And because of their effectiveness (and cheapness!), this combination is often used in commercial ice cream manufacture.

-However, their synthetic nature tends to make them less attractive to home made ice cream enthusiasts.
-And to be honest, since home made ice cream is consumed much more quickly than commercial ice creams, we don't really need the very best emulsifiers!
+However, their synthetic nature tends to make them less attractive to homemade ice cream enthusiasts.
+And to be honest, since homemade ice cream is consumed much more quickly than commercial ice creams, we don't really need the very best emulsifiers!

-If you do want to experiment though, you can try Polysorbate 80 at 0.02 - 0.04 % by weight and Mono- and Diglycerides at 0.1 - 0.2 % by weight.
+If you do want to experiment, though, you can try Polysorbate 80 at 0.02 - 0.04 % by weight and Mono- and Diglycerides at 0.1 - 0.2 % by weight.

-Getting the balalnce right
+Getting the balance right

 Too little emulsifier and there won't be enough partial coalescence while the ice cream is being churned and frozen.
 This will result in an unstable foam and a wet, coarse ice cream that melts very quickly.